California Joint Venture Law

 Each party in a partnership or joint venture is at risk of personal liability for all debts incurred by the business.
 All owners are responsible for repaying the entire debt.
 If one of the parties in a joint venture is a business entity, then the assets of the business entity are also at risk in order to satisfy the debts of the joint venture.

 California law dictates that a joint venture is virtually identical to a general partnership.
 For example, neither group needs to register with the Secretary of State (SOS) or submit written documentation in order to legally operate.
 Furthermore, neither business structure is generally subject to franchise tax or securities law.
-The main disadvantage to starting a general partnership or joint venture is that both face unlimited liability against the owner's personal assets.
+The main disadvantage of starting a general partnership or joint venture is that both face unlimited liability against the owner's personal assets.

 What Are the Characteristics of a Joint Venture?